theakash04/Buttons/README.md

 # Buttons | DEX

-This repository showcases a collection of styled buttons using HTML and CSS.
+This repository showcases a collection of styled buttons with minimal animations using HTML and CSS.
 You can use these buttons as inspiration or directly integrate them into your web projects.

 ## Table of Contents
 - [Getting Started](#getting-started)